WebCivics/SocialWeb-WebExtensionDev-v4/notes/app/objectives.md

 The app output should be part of the users web-experience, baked into the browser.

 2. socialfactors
-The social factors are the most important issues to address, indeed, its the purpose of the project.  this document may not be complete, but is defined as a seperate document to support the growth of those topics, which is in-turn associated with other notes in the `/socialfactors` directory.
+The social factors are the most important issues to address, indeed, its the purpose of the project.  this document may not be complete, but is defined as a separate document to support the growth of those topics, which is in-turn associated with other notes in the `/socialfactors` directory.

 3. interoperable modes
 The objective target is to support knowledge work activities via the browser.
 However, without support for individuals as human persons in their own private capacity, the ability to ensure support for human rights via work related practices, is mute.
 However, there is not a clear distinction between work and personal, in these environments.

-People don't go to work and its entirely seperate from a persons personal life, its time and activity based.
+People don't go to work and its entirely separate from a persons personal life, its time and activity based.

 The 'social graph' is also blended... and requires significant improvement.

-4. Spatio-Temporal not 'data-centric' state-static.
+4. SpatioTemporal not 'data-centric' state-static.

 There's complex informatics involved in time - place/space relations.